anamikajha/DataAnalysisUsingPython/Final/readme.md

 The above two histogram plot depicts the number of characters and words per questions.
 As we see most of the questions character length varies between 25-100 which on an approximation should fall under 5-20 words as shown in the second plot.

+#### `Analysis 2 : Analyzing the reason behind pairing of questions`
+In this analysis we have studied the pairing of questions.
+Each question is paired with one other questions.
+As we have seen in other analysis that these question share a lot of words in common then why a particular question is paired with the respective question in question 2 column?
+This analysis is specific to non duplicate question set.

+The analysis includes:
+- Creating a subset of questions with only non duplicate pair of questions
+- Use fuzzywuzzy to compare the content of two questions in the same set.
+This function gives a matching index value between 0-100 which is stored in a new column as matching index in the dataframe.

+Now in the result set we see that there are few columns which shows a matching index of 100%.
+This should not be the case if these questions are non duplicate.Thus we have separated the question pair with 100% matching index and check if one of the 2 questions is a subset of the other.
+In our analysis we see that there are 10454 rows of non duplicate questions and they are all subset of the other question in the pair.
+Hence 100% matching index is justified.

 ### Acknowledgements